 The sheer amount of VPN jargon can be overwhelming, which is why we make sure to spell out when a product is the real deal and when it’s talking nonsense.

-Do look out for OpenVPN though, as this connection protocol offers the best overall blend of speed and security.
-Ignore talk of military or bank-grade encryption and just look for AES-256, as that’s the gold standard.
+Do look out for OpenVPN though, as this VPN connection protocol offers the best overall blend of speed and security.
+Ignore talk of military or bank-grade encryption and just look for AES-256, as that’s the gold standard for VPNs.

 A VPN kill switch is the most vital extra feature as it will protect you from exposing your real IP address should your connection drop unexpectedly.